-The Massachusetts Commission on LGBT Youth is established by law as an independent agency of the Commonwealth to recommend and advocate to all branches of state government effective policies, programs, and resources for LGBT youth to thrive.
+The Massachusetts Commission on LGBTQ Youth is established by law as an independent agency of the Commonwealth to recommend and advocate to all branches of state government effective policies, programs, and resources for LGBTQ youth to thrive.

 *Please be advised that due to building security standards, attendees of all meetings must RSVP by 12:00 PM on the day of the meeting.
 Please RSVP to email@example.com

-The Commission on LGBT Youth is mandated each year to issue policy and program recommendations to the executive branch and state agencies that provide services to LGBT youth as well as to the state legislature to advocate for adequate funding and services for LGBT youth.
-The commission also issues a annual report that evaluates how well government programs and the private sector is addressing the challenges faced by LGBT youth in the state.
+The Commission on LGBTQ Youth is mandated each year to issue policy and program recommendations to the executive branch and state agencies that provide services to LGBTQ youth as well as to the state legislature to advocate for adequate funding and services for LGBTQ youth.
+The Commission also issues a annual report that evaluates how well government programs and the private sector is addressing the challenges faced by LGBTQ youth in the state.
 These annual recommendations and annual reports are available here for all in the Commonwealth to review.